santshvm/QuizWebApp/README.md

 ## Day-3

-1.Created a HUD (Heads Up Display) to update the total score and number of questions.
+->Created a HUD (Heads Up Display) to update the total score and number of questions.

 <br>